FCO/Red/docs/api/Red.md

 }
 ```

-If you want to put your schema into multiple files, you can create an “indirect” relationship, and Red will look up the related models as necessary.
+If you want to put your schema into multiple files, you can create an "indirect" relationship, and Red will look up the related models as necessary.

 ```perl6
 # MyModel.pm6